 Sea stars along much of the North American Pacific coast are dying in great numbers from a mysterious wasting syndrome.
 Similar die-offs have occurred before in the 1970s, 80s, and the 90s, but never before at this magnitude and over such a wide geographic area.— UC Santa Cruz

 Sea Star Wasting Disease or Syndrome

-The wasting disease that exists today was first noticed in ochre sea stars in June, 2013 along the coast of Washington.
-Researchers say that previous outbreaks of a similar disease have occurred, but the latest one is far more serious and widespread than the other events.
-Sick sea stars have been found all the way from Baja California to southern Alaska, although not in a continuous band.
+The wasting disease was first noticed in ochre sea stars along the coast of Washington in June, 2013.
+Researchers say that previous outbreaks of a similar disease have occurred, but the latest one was far more serious and widespread than the other events.
+Sick sea stars were found all the way from Baja California to southern Alaska, although not in a continuous band.

 The first noticeable symptom of the disease is the appearance of white areas, or lesions, on the body of the sea star.
 The lesions are areas where tissue is being destroyed.
 The animal soon becomes limp.
 The destruction often spreads along the arms of the animal, which drop off.
 The sea star gradually "melts".
 At least some of the affected animals die only a few days after the first symptoms appear.

 The disease typically appears in some species of echinoderms in an area first and then in other ones later.
 Researchers don't know whether the infection passes from one species to another or whether some species are more resistant to the disease than others.
 They are currently studying the genetics of healthy and sick animals in the hope of understanding resistance and susceptibility better.

 In the south, adult sea stars declined by 99 percent or more at over half of the 39 sites surveyed.— UC Santa Cruz News Center (in reference to southern California)